 If you want to see the history of the Imperial era of Vietnam, you should place the Tomb of Gia Long into your list.
 It is because Gia Long is the first Nguyen emperors of Vietnam.
 However, despite being the first emperor, his tomb is the least popular among all emperors of the Nguyen Dynasty.
 One of the reasons is because of the inaccessibility, considering that it is located 25 miles outside of Hue city.

-Not only it is located on the further side of Hue city, but it is also because of his unpopularity, even in Vietnamese history.
-Therefore, this tomb is almost always empty and looks deserted.
+Located on the further side of Hue city, it is also because of his unpopularity, even in Vietnamese history that therefore, this tomb is almost always empty and deserted.
 It is also damaged because of the war and unfortunately hasn’t been restored yet.
 However, upon seeing this amazing site, you will see the resemblance of this tomb to other royal tombs in Hue.
 This is because the tomb of Gia Long is the template of all other tombs.